9. Academic Dispute Resolution Policy and Procedures

 - School of Information

-- Laura Elgas, Director of Admissions and Student Affairs
+- Laura Elgas, Executive Director of Academic and Student Affairs

 - Medical School, U-M

-- Scott Barolo, Director, Cellular and Molecular Biology Program
+- Scott Barolo, Director, Program in Biomedical Sciences; Associate Professor of Cell and Developmental Biology

 - Music, Theatre and Dance